 All ERP data sources are subject to non-sampling error.
 Non-sampling error can arise from inaccuracies in collecting, recording and processing the data.
 In the case of Census and Post Enumeration Survey (PES) data every effort is made to minimise reporting error by the careful design of questionnaires, intensive training and supervision of interviewers, and efficient data processing procedures.
 The ABS does not have control over any non-sampling error associated with births, deaths and migration data.
-For more information see the Demography Working Paper 1998/2 - Quarterly birth and death estimates, 1998(Cat. no. 3114.0) and Australian Demographic Statistics, Mar 2019 (Cat. no. 3101.0).
+For more information see the Demography Working Paper 1998/2 - Quarterly birth and death estimates, 1998 (Cat. no. 3114.0) and Australian Demographic Statistics, Mar 2019 (Cat. no. 3101.0).

 Non-Indigenous estimates are available for census years only.
 In the intervening years, Indigenous population projections are based on assumptions about past and future levels of fertility, mortality and migration.
 In the absence of non-Indigenous population figures for these years, it is possible to derive denominators for calculating non-Indigenous rates by subtracting the projected Indigenous population from the total population.
-For the current round of COAG reporting, the non-Indigenous population denominator has been calculated by subtracting the 2016 Census-based Indigenous estimates / projections (see Estimates and Projections, Aboriginal and Torres Strait Islander Australians, 2006-2031, (Cat. no. 3238.0)), from the 2016 Census-based Estimated Resident Population (Cat. no. 3101.0).
+For the current round of COAG reporting, non-Indigenous population estimates have been derived by subtracting the 2016 Census-based Indigenous population estimates/projections from the 2016 Census-based total person ERP (Cat. no. 3101.0).
 Such figures have a degree of uncertainty and should be used with caution, particularly as the time from the base year of the projection series increases.

-Non-Indigenous data from the Deaths and Causes of Death collections do not include death registrations with a 'not stated' Indigenous status.
+Non-Indigenous data from the Causes of Death collection and Perinatal collection do not include death registrations with a 'not stated' Indigenous status.

 Some rates are unreliable due to small numbers of deaths over the reference period.
-Resultant rates could be misleading, for example, where the non-Indigenous mortality rate is higher than the indigenous mortality rate.
-Age-standardised death rates based on a very low death count have been deemed unpublishable.
-Some cells have also not been published to prevent back-calculation of these suppressed cells.
+Resultant rates could be misleading for example where the non-Indigenous mortality rate is higher than the Indigenous mortality rate for some causes.
+Age-specific death rates based on a very low death count have been deemed unpublishable.
+Some cells may also not be published to prevent back-calculation of these suppressed cells.
 Caution should be used when interpreting rates for this indicator.
-The methods used to construct the indicator are consistent and comparable with other collections and with international practice.